rugbyprof/2143-Object-Oriented-Programming/Lectures/09-ChatGptConversation/README.md

 ### Question 1

-Could you write an example c++ class that implements "rock paper scissors"?
+Could you please write an example c++ class that implements "rock paper scissors"?

 #### Comments: I wouldn't have used an enumerated type, but its a good solution so I like it.